CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ##### Sending of tokens from XRPL

-The contract receives the `send-to-coreum` request and starts the corresponding [workflow](#send-from-xrpl-to-coreum).
+The contract receives a `save-evidence` request with an `XRPL-to-coreum-transfer` evidence and starts the corresponding [workflow](#send-from-xrpl-to-coreum).

 ##### Sending of tokens to XRPL